Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Introduction

-Entanglement appears to be a central concept from an algorithmic perspective.
-Generic states in quantum many-body systems satisfy the volume law--the entanglement of a region scales as the number of sites inside (i.e., the volume of) the region \cite{HWW06}.
-Perhaps surprisingly, a large class of physical states satisfy the area law \cite{ECP10}--the entanglement of a region scales as its boundary (area).
-Besides its beautiful mathematical formulation, area law is gaining popularity in the emerging field of quantum Hamiltonian complexity \cite{Osb12, GHLS14} because it does capture the essence of classical simulability of 1D quantum systems: Bounded (or even logarithmic divergence of) Renyi entanglement entropy across all bipartite cuts implies \cite{VC06} efficient matrix product state (MPS) representations \cite{FNW92, Vid03, PVWC07}, which underlie the celebrated density matrix renormalization group algorithm \cite{Whi92, Whi93}.
-Since local expectation values of MPS can be computed efficiently, we conclude that the 1D local Hamiltonian problem with the restriction that the ground state satisfies area laws is in NP.
-Furthermore, a structural result from the proof \cite{Has07, AKLV13, Hua14} of the area law for the ground state of 1D gapped Hamiltonians is an essential ingredient of the (provably) polynomial-time algorithm \cite{LVV14, algorithm} for computing such states, establishing that the 1D gapped Hamiltonian problem is in P.
+Entanglement, a concept of quantum information theory, has been widely used in condensed matter and statistical physics to provide insights beyond those obtained via ``conventional'' quantities.
+For example, it characterizes quantum chaos \cite{DKPR16, VR17, DLL18, LCB18, Hua19NPB, LG19, HG19}, criticality \cite{HLW94, VLRK03, LRV04, CC04, RM04, CC09, HM14}, and dynamics \cite{CC05, ZPP08, BPM12, KH13, Hua17, RPv19, Hua19d, Hua20}.
+A generic quantum many-body state obeys a volume law: The entanglement between a subsystem (smaller than half the system size) and its complement scales as the size (volume) of the subsystem \cite{Pag93, HLW06}.
+Perhaps surprisingly, many physical states obey an area law: The entanglement scales as the boundary (area) of the subsystem \cite{ECP10}.
+Area laws are of great interest in the field of quantum Hamiltonian complexity \cite{Osb12, GHLS14, Hua15} because of not only their mathematical beauty, but also their relevance to the computational complexity of 1D quantum systems.
+Bounded (or even a logarithmic divergence of) Renyi entanglement entropy across every bipartite cut implies \cite{VC06, SWVC08, Hua19s, DB19, Hua19p} an efficient matrix product state (MPS) representation \cite{FNW92, Vid03, PVWC07}, which underlies the celebrated density matrix renormalization group algorithm \cite{Whi92, Whi93}.
+Since computing local expectation values for MPS is in \P, the 1D local Hamiltonian problem with the constraint that the ground state obeys an area law is in \NP.
+Moreover, an intermediate result from the proof \cite{Has07, AKLV13, Hua14} of the area law for ground states of 1D gapped systems is an essential ingredient of the (provably) polynomial-time algorithm \cite{LVV14, CF16, ALVV17, algorithm, Hua1505, Hua1510} for computing these states, concluding that the 1D gapped local Hamiltonian problem is in \P.